drchrispinnock/gcp-node-example/article.md

 	--no-shielded-secure-boot \
 	--shielded-vtpm \
 	--shielded-integrity-monitoring \
+	--reservation-affinity=any \
 	--labels=goog-ec-src=vm_add-gcloud \
-	--reservation-affinity=any \
-	--service-account=123456789123-compute@developer.gserviceaccount.com
+	--service-account=${SERVICEACCT}
 ```

+You can get more details by using the ```gcloud``` help functions, e.g. ```gcloud compute instances create --help```, but we briefly describe the options here.

+The *zone* and *machine-type* options are used to specify the zone and instance type we have chosen.
+The *create-disk* declaration specified the 80GB boot disk along with the initial image the machine will run.
+Note that the project name, instance name and zone are in the declaration, as is the Debian 11 image name.

+The *network-interface* option defines an IPv4 network interface in the default VPC of the GCP account.

+The *maintenance-policy* is used when the underlying hardware is under maintainence.
+The *MIGRATE* policy means that GCP will attempt to migrate the instance.
+Alternatively one can use *TERMINATE* and the VM will be terminated instead.

+The *provisioning-model* is used to declare *STANDARD* or *SPOT* provisioning.
+Spot VMs are spare capacity and have lower pricing than standard VMs.
+Spot VMs have no guaranteed runtime which are suitable for applications that do not need to be available all the time.
+They are not suitable for our node application.

+The *scopes* option is used to declare the services that the VM can access.
+The help page lists all available scopes.

+The next four options are more complicated and the interested reader can find out about them from the documentation.
+The *no-shielded-secure-boot* option disables secure boot, the *shielded-vtpm* option will ensure the VM is booted with the Trusted Platform Module enabled and the *shielded-integrity-monitoring* option enables monitoring of the boot integrity.
+The *reservation-affinity* option defines the type of reservation for the instance.

+The *labels* adds a key value pair label to the server to help find resources later on.
+This is optional, but in this case, the label can be used to find VMs that have been added using ```gcloud```.
+Finally the *service-account* option specifies the service account that the machine will run under.

-One can get the relevant command line by provisioning a VM on the Google Cloud Console and instead of creating it, viewing the equivalent code as in the image below.
+We obtained this command line by using the Compute Engine Console and instead of creating it, viewing the equivalent code as in the image below.
+The options above are the defaults it gave.

 ![Setting up the VM in the Console](img/VM.png)

 8\.
 We have written a post installation script *postinstall.sh* to do the rest.
 The script is available for [download from GitHub](https://github.com/drchrispinnock/gcp-node-example/blob/main/postinstall.sh) (you can find the download link next to the Raw button).

-The ```gcloud compute instances create``` commands allows you to specify metadata to help provision the machine.
+XXX The ```gcloud compute instances create``` commands allows you to specify metadata to help provision the machine.
 One of these items can be a script to run after the VM has booted the first time.
 The GCP system can sometimes thing that a virtual machine has not initiated correctly if a script runs for too long.
 When working on a similar project to this, I ran into trouble when the startup script took longer than 15 minutes and [others have had the same trouble too](https://stackoverflow.com/questions/38211164/is-there-a-time-limit-for-the-startup-script-to-finish-before-it-stops).
+XXX

 The Tezos blockchain currently creates four blocks a minute[^3].
 By contrast, the Bitcoin blockchain creates around four blocks an hour.
 At the time of writing, it is possible to start a Bitcoin node from cold and catch up to the present day in about 2 weeks.
 Although it is possible with Tezos on mainnet, it would take significantly longer given the number of blocks.